-We’ve all been stuck on the end of a support call after a thirty minute on-hold wait, only to be met with a less-than-enthusiastic representative.
+We’ve all been stuck on the end of a support call after a thirty minute on-hold wait, only to be met with a less-than-enthusiastic retail customer service employee.
 This sort of experience doesn’t make us feel great as customers and it certainly won’t drive us to call back in the future.

 In fact, according to a Fonolo survey, only 26% of surveyed consumers feel the state of customer services as a whole is good.